ClickHouse/ClickHouse/docs/en/development/style.md

 Use branches for this purpose.

-If your code is not buildable yet, exclude it from the build before pushing to master.
-You'll need to finish it or remove it from master within a few days.
+If your code in the `master` branch is not buildable yet, exclude it from the build before the `push`.
+You'll need to finish it or remove it within a few days.

-**9.** For non-trivial changes, used branches and publish them on the server.
+**9.** For non-trivial changes, use branches and publish them on the server.

 **10.** Unused code is removed from the repository.

 ## Libraries

-**1.** The C++14 standard library is used (experimental extensions are fine), as well as boost and Poco frameworks.
+**1.** The C++14 standard library is used (experimental extensions are allowed), as well as `boost` and `Poco` frameworks.

 **2.** If necessary, you can use any well-known libraries available in the OS package.